-Please note that if you have excused absences for official University activities or a health issue that you can provide documentation for, I will not count those missed days against you.
+Please note that if you have excused absences for official University activities that you can provide documentation for, I will not count those missed days against you.
+As missing class due to illness is rare, I will not adjust attendance checks for illness, even if it is documented.
 Note that you are responsible for all material covered and all announcements made in class, whether you are present or not.